Spine and Orthopedic Center of New Mexico

 Fractures come in various forms, from a simple fracture to a compression fracture.
 Spine and Orthopedic Center of New Mexico offers urgent orthopedic care to immediately diagnose and provide high-quality fracture care in Roswell, New Mexico.
-Omar N. Osmani, MD, an orthopedic surgeon with dual subspecialty fellowship training in spine and joint replacement surgery, ensures your fracture doesn’t lead to lasting health problems.
+Orthopedic surgeons Omar N. Osmani, MD, and David Ball, DPM, ensure your fracture doesn’t lead to lasting health problems.
 Call the office today to find out about fracture care.

 A fracture is a medical condition in which a bone is broken or cracked.
 Many fractures result from either high-force impact or stress.